VIDA-NYU/reprozip-examples/bechdel-test/README.md

     $ reprounzip vagrant download bechdel/ --all

-Packing from our demo VM
+Packing From Our Demo VM
 ------------------------

 If you are using our demo VM image, you can run the following: